cloudmesh-community/fa19-516-158/project/cm-pi-burn report.md

 ```

 This is very confusing if we're constantly moving back and forth between the different Pis on the network.
 To simplify this, assign each Pi a hostname based on its position in the network switch.
 Pi #1 will be known as pi1, Pi #2 as pi2, and so on.
 In order to accomplish this, we need to edit 2 files /etc/hosts and /etc/hostname.
+In /etc/hosts we add the IP''s at the end of the file like, for eg:

+'''
+192.168.0.101 pi1
+192.168.0.102 pi2
+'''

 # Single Node(Master) set up Hadoop and Spark